Israeli airstrikes on Gaza resume after weeklong truce with Hamas ends

 Netanyahu has been under intense pressure from families of the hostages to bring them home.
 But his far-right governing partners have also pushed him to continue the war until Hamas is destroyed, and could abandon his coalition if he is seen as making too many concessions.

+During the truce, which began Nov.
+24, Hamas and other militants in Gaza released more than 100 hostages in return for 240 Palestinians freed from prisons in Israel.
+Virtually all from both sides were women and children.

-A total of 81 Israelis, including dual nationals, were freed during the truce, most of whom appeared physically well but shaken.
+A total of 81 Israelis, including dual nationals, were freed.
 Another 24 hostages — 23 Thais and one Filipino — were also released, including several men.

-The Palestinian prisoners who were released were mostly teenagers accused of throwing stones and firebombs during confrontations with Israeli forces.
+The 240 Palestinians released were mostly teenagers accused of throwing stones and firebombs during confrontations with Israeli forces.
 Several were women who were convicted by military courts of attempting to attack soldiers.

-In its Oct.
-7 attack on Israel, Hamas and other Palestinian militants killed about 1,200 people, mostly civilians, and took around 240 people captive.

-Since then, Israel's bombardment and invasion in Gaza have killed more than 13,300 Palestinians, roughly two-thirds of them women and minors, according to Gaza's Health Ministry, which does not differentiate between civilians and combatants.

-Israel says 77 of its soldiers have been killed in the ground offensive.
-It claims to have killed thousands of militants, without providing evidence.

-Mroue reported from Beirut and Frankel from Jerusalem.
-Associated Press writers David Rising in Bangkok and Matthew Lee in Dubai, United Arab Emirates, contributed.
+Jeffery reported from Cairo and Frankel from Jerusalem.
+Associated Press writers Wafaa Shurafa in Deir al-Balah, Gaza Strip; Lee Keath in Cairo; and Matthew Lee in Dubai, United Arab Emirates, contributed.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.